 Some flowers were never meant to be cut, withering to nothing as soon as they are plucked.
 Others, it seems, are oblivious to being severed from their original stem.
-Want to know which spring flowers create the longest lasting bouquets?
-I put this season's favorites to the test, to see which blooms fared best as cut flowers.
+Want to know which flowers create the longest lasting bouquets?
+I put some favorites to the test, with surprising results:

 Photography by Justine Hand for Gardenista.